Day 1

 • Describe the effectiveness of EAET for chronic pain in US veteran population

-• Describe the effectiveness of PRT for pain in the Ukrainian population
+• Describe the effectiveness of PDSR for pain in the Ukrainian population

 Day 2